-- The Swingaroos, a 6-piece underground-style swing band, perform at Prohibition River.
+- Impossible Colors, Weather Underground, and Like Those Ancients perform at Prohibition River.
 10p-1a, 82 Main St in Nyack.

 - Skate at Ramapo or Bear Mountain all weekend.
 Ramapo Ice Park at Provident Bank Park in Pomona has skating sessions on Fri & Sat from 12n-10p and on Sun from 12n-9m.
 Bear Mountain Ice Rink is open to the public from 10a-9:30p, Fri-Sun.

 - The Knaves of Children Shakespeare Theatre proudly present The Taming of the Shrew.
 Fri and Sat, 7p at Palisades Presby Church, 117 Washington Spring Rd, Palisades.

 - Visit the “Annual Members’ Exhibition.”
 Exhibit runs through Feb 8.
 Edward Hopper House, 82 N Broadway.

 - Toys Of The Past: Our Childhood Memories.
 The dolls & dollhouses, stuffed animals, puppets, children’s books, games, toy soldiers, model cars, trucks, planes and trains enjoyed by children prior to 1955.
 Saturdays through February from 1-4p, The Historical Society of the Nyacks, 50 Piermont Avenue.

 - Enjoy a concert by the Nyack High School Chamber Orchestra.
 Under the direction of Matt Lucero, the program includes Tchaikovsky’s Serenade for Strings, and works of Friedrich Handel and Gustav Holst.
 Purchase tickets here.
 7:30-9p at Nyack Library’s Carnegie Room, 59 S. Broadway.